-For pedestrians – whether they’ve stepped out of their cars on the roadside for some reason or whether they’re just traveling on foot — the traffic fatality numbers associated with low-light conditions are truly alarming: The hours of night (74%), dusk (2%) and dawn (2%) together yield 78% of all pedestrian fatalities.
-Along with the 5,376 pedestrians killed by vehicles in 2015 (amounting to 15% of all vehicle accident fatalities), some 70,000 were injured.
+For pedestrians – whether they’ve stepped out of their cars on the roadside for some reason or whether they’re just traveling on foot — the traffic fatality numbers associated with low-light conditions are truly alarming: The hours of night (76%), dusk (2%) and dawn (2%) together yield 80% of all pedestrian fatalities.
+Along with the 6,283 pedestrians killed by vehicles in 2018 amounting to 17% of all vehicle accident fatalities.

 MAGLITE is urging people to be safe during this deadly time on the road and offers the following statistics and safety tips available here on this web page as a small part we can play in helping save lives.

 MAGLITE Declares July “National Roadside Traffic Safety Awareness Month”